 From those carefree days of Twitter, to now having been forced to learn how to deal with trolls and using tools like seeing no notifications from those without a verified phone and / or email on their profile, and completely no notifications from profiles that are still using the default display picture ( I miss the egg heads! ).
 Twitter has come a long way.
 While I’m not directly connected to the team that runs the brand ( it boggles my mind that there’s a Twitter India office now right in my backyard in Gurgaon! ), it feels like I’m part of the brand nonetheless.
 I’m sure many other early-day Twitter users feel the same, which is what makes Twitter so awesome!

 I’m on Twitter as Naina.
 If you haven’t yet checked out the platform, and you’re the kind of person who knows you will be a “learner for life”, i would suggest you check it out.
 You never know where inspiration comes from and the inspiration that keeps me sane and keeps me going?
 All from Twitter.

 An Archive of the First 140 People to Join Twitter by Sean Bonner.
 I’m no. 103 on the list.
 Coolest list ever 😀

 Download Audio-Only here : 57-TNRE-Twitter-Eleven-Years

-You can ask me anything by leaving a comment here or my emailing me on email@example.com
+You can ask me anything by leaving a comment here or by emailing me on firstname.lastname@example.org

 If your brand would like customized, personalized advice, I’m available for hire as a consultant.
 I can talk to you over the phone or meet in person if you are in Delhi / NCR.